-In some of its mainline variations, quantifiers in so-called "positive" free logic are allowed to range over two classes of objects, undistinguished as to type except by domain-residency.
+In many of its mainline variations, quantifiers in free logic are allowed to range over two classes of objects, undistinguished as to type except by domain-residency.
 Intuitively speaking, existent objects would fall into one domain and nonexistent ones into the other.
 Reference is allowed within the latter domain, but quantification isn't.
-In particular, the EG rule fails in that domain's referentially successful contexts.
+In particular, the EG rule fails in referentially successful contexts.
 "Sherlock Holmes" is allowed to refer but nothing that is Sherlock Holmes can be a value of a variable bound by the existential quantifier.
 This would appear to free the imaginism of (6) from the perils of looping.
 (6) can stay, but (7) cannot.
 The EG rule is inoperative here.
-Even so, in several cases free logicians try to uphold the four horsemen laws, maintaining that while "Holmes lived in Baker Street" is true, it cannot be true that Holmes exists.
+Even so, in certain cases free logicians seek to uphold the four horsemen laws, maintaining that while "Holmes lived in Baker Street" is true, it cannot be true that Holmes exists.